SupeRuier/awesome-active-learning/subfields/batch_mode.md

   Use kernel k-means to keep the diversity of the query batch.
 (43 citations)
 - [Deep Batch Active Learning by Diverse, Uncertain Gradient Lower Bounds [2020, ICLR]](https://arxiv.org/pdf/1906.03671.pdf):
   Cluster over the gradient vectors for the last fully connect layer.
+- Using Self-Supervised Pretext Tasks for Active Learning [2022]

 ## Optimization-based